mattsedlar/Regression_Models_Course_Project/Report.md

 ## Conclusion

 The model I picked infers that manual transmissions have better miles per gallon because of the relationship between gas usage and the size and power of the engine.
 As the displacement (in cubic inches) increases, the efficiency drops for both transmission types.
 Essentially, big cars have larger engines and generally have worse mpg.
+With the exception of two cars in the data set, the cars with worse mpg are automatic.

 My outcomes are based on the assumption that larger displacement equals a bigger car.
 You would assume a small car modified with a large engine would be an outlier.
 A greater sample size would help in testing this theory.